Wates Group: Political donations

+Wates has been a major donor to the UK Conservative Party.
+Between 2007 and 2017, Wates Group Services Ltd gave £430,000 to the party, including a £50,000 donation in February 2017.
+In 2024, the Chief Executive of Wates described the company as being politically “agnostic" and said that they had not made donations for years and that they currently did not anticipate making any in the future.

 Controversies

 Carbon monoxide

 In 2017, Wates Group was fined £640,000 plus £21,000 costs following a breach of the Health and Safety at Work etc. Act 1974.
 The firm and its subcontractor had inadequately planned replacement of boiler cowls on a 13 storey block of flats.
 The mistake resulted in a live flue being blocked and carbon monoxide entering dwellings.

 Glass fatality

 A banksman was fatally crushed at Wates' 20 Eastbourne Mews site during June 2015 when a glass walling unit fell on him.
 Westminster Coroner's Court was critical of deficiencies in the lifting plans and method statements in use.

-Site delays

-In 2013, an Adjudicator determined Wates should pay a brickwork subcontractor compensation for delays at a site in Tower Hamlets.
-Wates did not accept the decision but High Court Judge Edwards-Stuart ordered it to pay £283,467 plus interest.
-Judgement confirmed the Adjudicator acted within their jurisdiction and there had been no remaining dispute between the parties on the sum due.